Hours after ‘kicking a**’ comment at rally, U.S. Rep. Mo Brooks condemns Capitol violence

 But after a mob left the rally and stormed the Capitol, forcing lawmakers to evacuate and postpone the electoral process, Brooks said on Twitter that the violence was “despicable, un-American, and tears at the fabric of our great republic.”

 Brooks had planned for weeks to take a stand against the election’s results on the day the electoral votes were counted, saying some electoral votes should be cast aside over allegations by President Trump of voter fraud.
 Brooks even attended a meeting on the subject in which the president was involved.
-The Trump’s campaign’s lawsuits alleging fraud in the election were rejected by every court that heard the arguments.
+The Trump’s campaign’s more than 50 lawsuits alleging fraud in the election were rejected by every court, but one, that heard the arguments.

 In his rally speech, Brooks said other Republicans were making a simple choice with their vote on the electoral ballots.